nbicocchi/learn-microservices/modules/tools/slides/7 - Properties and Profiles.md

 ## Activating Profiles

 Profiles can be activated in various ways.
-See [rule #1](https://12factor.net/codebase) of the 12 Factors App.
+See [rule #1 and #3](https://12factor.net/) of the 12 Factors App.

 ### `application.yml`
 You can specify which profile is active by setting the `spring.profiles.active` property in the `application.yml` file.